3 Pre-Bedtime Teas That Are Good for Your Gut

 Photo: Getty Images/Jasmina007

 For most people, dinner is the biggest meal of the day.
 Breakfast and lunch are often rushed, squeezed in between pressing demands.
 But evening is when many of us can exhale and unwind over a nourishing meal.
 But it's precisely because dinner is our biggest meal that you may experience digestive distress in the hours after eating supper—and the next morning.
-This can come in the form of your stomach churning and working to digest your meal while you try to sleep.
-It can also result in a few not-so pleasant side effects like diarrhea or constipation the morning after.
-Poop problems, am I right?

-3 caffeine-free, gut-healthy teas to drink after dinner, according to registered dietitians:
+3 caffeine-free, gut-healthy teas to drink after dinner, according to registered dietitians

 1. Ginger tea

-Buy it now: Vandam Organic Turmeric and Ginger Tea ($30); Yogi Ginger Tea ($24 for a pack of 6); Traditional Medicinals Organic Ginger Organic Herbal Leaf Tea ($28 for a pack of 6)
+Buy it now: Vandam Organic Turmeric and Ginger Tea ($22); Yogi Ginger Tea ($23 for a pack of 6); Traditional Medicinals Organic Ginger Organic Herbal Leaf Tea ($35 for a pack of 6)

 More into shots than cups of tea?
 Watch the video below to see how to use ginger to make an anti-inflammatory shooter: